-When it’s time to sell your waterfront lot or home, be sure realtors and buyers know the pros and cons of getting a rural property mortgage or mortgage for land.
-It can save you from downstream legal problems if buyers insist they didn’t know what they were getting into.
+When it’s time to sell your waterfront property, be sure realtors and buyers know the pros and cons of getting a rural property mortgage or mortgage for land.
+It can save you from downstream legal problems if buyers insist they didn’t know what they were getting into buying your waterfront property.

 Property owners are responsible for building permits.
-Before you suggest a new owner can make changes, ensure permits are still valid.
+Before you suggest a new owner can make changes to waterfront property, ensure permits are still valid.
 Buyers will need a permit when:

 - building a new home in Ontario over 10 square metres or seasonal structures